 The other weird monuments are for a snake, a bat, a rat, a fish, and a spider.
 The pieces are nothing if not stylish.

 It's a good deal harder to imagine these as simply the products of animal lovers in the Mansion's history.
 The style of the monuments themselves is too bizarre.
 Perhaps we are to imagine not merely animal lovers, but insane animal lovers, if we want to keep these within the imaginative realm of a real house with a history of real occupants—which is the starting point of the HM voyage.
 If imagining these pet monuments as items designed by crazy family members seems a stretch, then these freaky-deaky things simply don't belong here.
-For me, there are enough tales of nutball Victorians to keep it all in bounds, but yeah, just barely.
+For me, there are enough tales of nutball Victorians to keep it all just barely within bounds.

 But the dating is against it.
 NBC was released the same year the pet cemetery was installed: 1993.
 Better to look elsewhere for inspiration for this fantastic and surreal streak.
 [Edit: But see new evidence below.]
 As a matter of fact, the original HM Imagineers did kick around some lunatic pet ideas for the HM.
 Ken Anderson toyed with having a man-eating octopus in a pit in the middle of a room in his 1957 Ghost House.
 Which is pretty . . . out there.